calvin-li-developer/ansible/playbooks/roles/ssh_key/README.md

 ## Description

-This role deploys a set of authorized SSH keys to a user's `~/.ssh/authorized_keys` file.
-This allows the specified public keys to be used for SSH authentication.
+This role uses the `ansible.posix.authorized_key` module to manage SSH keys in a user's `~/.ssh/authorized_keys` file.
+This allows for the dynamic addition and removal of SSH keys.

 ## Requirements